82d70b32w/kissy/README.md

 ![Kissy terminal](https://i.postimg.cc/1RNFRP5F/kissy.jpg "kissy terminal")

 Kissy is a terminal emulator for X that was created to address the problem of finding a terminal emulator with quality font rendering and the ability to display images like Kitty.
-It is based on st 0.8.4 and is ideal for those who value hardware acceleration, lowest possible resource consumption, and integrated tabs.
+It is based on st 0.8.4.

 ## Features